ChinonsoChima/Git-Collab/README.md

 * Added definitions for repository, clone, and fork - Chinonso
 * Updated README file - Chinonso
 * Added GitFlow link to README - Chinonso
-* Added example for Repository
+* Added example for Repository - Orville
+* Added examples for Clone and Fork - Orville